Materialized Views

 - Avoid expensive aggregations across large segments

-- Use required fields for filtering instead of complex WHERE clauses
+- Use required fields for filtering instead of complex filter conditions

 - Views cannot query across segments (each segment is independent)